ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 ----------------------------------------------------------------

 --INSERT INTO
+--The INSERT INTO statement is used to insert new records in a table.
 INSERT INTO public.trk_test_01 (personid, lastname, firstname, address, city) VALUES(7, 'ray', 'brent', 'still', 'GER');

 ----------------------------------------------------------------

 --UPDATE
+--The UPDATE statement is used to modify the existing records in a table.
 UPDATE public.trk_test_01
 SET lastname='jockey', firstname='brent', address='still', city='GER'
 WHERE personid=7;